thehonorguard/mkdocs/docs/basics.md

 With it's position in the platoon element, it can directly coordinate with the platoon leader.

 ## Infantry Squad
-A squad is the primary asset of a platoonleader. a full team consists of 6 players, all with their own role.
+A squad is the primary asset of a platoonleader.
+These teams are capable of effectively deal with objectives on their own.
+A full team consists of 6 soldiers, all with their own role.
-Not all squads are setup with the same roles and can also be changed depending on attendence and mission requirements.
+Not all squads are setup with the same roles and can also be changed depending on attendence and mission requirements. all teams are made up from at least: 1 squadleader, 1 combat lifesaver (CLS) and one rifleman varient. the rest of the team is filled up with specialized roles like Heavy Anti-tank or automatic rifleman.

 ## buddy system
-at the lowest level of the Chain, we have
+To organize a squad, we utilize a system called "the Buddy System".
+This systems divides the squad up in 3 teams of 2 soldiers. these teams/buddies look out for eachother during combat and keep eachother alive.
+// If you buddy would go down, You should be the first to realize this, and call it out immediately to the CLS of your team. //

 ## Support teams